mbykov/diglossa.el/Readme.md

-# two-window mode for diglossa & diglossa.org
+# emacs two-window mode for diglossa & diglossa.org

-stuff I use in emacs while hacking diglossa
+stuff I use in emacs while hacking texts for diglossa.org

 ## Installation